DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 ### Add middleware

-Similarly, the middleware pipeline for this application will resemble the WebClient, with the addition of the BFF middleware and the BFF endpoints:
+Similarly, the middleware pipeline for this application will resemble the WebClient, with the addition of the BFF middleware and the BFF endpoints.
+Continuing by adding the following to *src/JavaScriptClient/Program.cs*:

 ```cs
 var app = builder.Build();